By Delia O'Hara

 Cunning has recovered remarkably well from the stroke, and soon after it occurred, her doctors began talking with her about having a PFO closure.

-She was a good candidate for the procedure because the PFO was so likely to have played a role in her stroke, says interventional cardiologist Clifford Kavinsky, MD, PhD, director of the Rush Center for Adult Structural Heart Disease, who performed the PFO closure.
+She was a good candidate for the procedure because the PFO was so likely to have played a role in her stroke, says interventional cardiologist Clifford Kavinsky, MD, PhD, who performed the PFO closure.
 Cunning was young to have a stroke, and she hadn’t had symptoms of any of the typical conditions that might have caused it, like an irregular heartbeat.
 Kavinsky says it can be difficult to demonstrate that a PFO is responsible for any particular stroke, but in Cunning’s case, all signs pointed that way.

 “She had a blood clot in a vein in her leg.
 Ordinarily, you would not expect that to cause a stroke,” says Kavinsky, who has been working with PFO closure technology for 18 years, and has performed more than 200 of the procedures.
 “Part of the clot might go to the lungs, but how did it get to the left side of her heart?
 The reasoning was that the clot traveled through the PFO.”